Creating Custom Schemas

 Creating Custom Schemas for Primitive Types

 This is quite simple to do for the supported primitive types (string, number, boolean).
+For complete list of options see the reference page.
 Here is an example:

 // definition in your code